MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/manage-office-365-proplus-updates-with-configuration-manager.md

  </Configuration>
 ```

 We recommend that you also set the value of the Enabled attribute to **True** in the Updates element (note that this is the default setting).
 When OfficeMgmtCOM and Updates element are both set to true, updates are still delivered only by Configuration Manager.
-Note that the scheduled task Office Automatic Updates 2.0, which is registered during Office 365 ProPlus installation, must remain enabled.
+Note that the scheduled task Office Automatic Updates 2.0, which is registered during Microsoft 365 Apps installation, must remain enabled.
 That task initiates product configuration tasks such as channel management.

 <a name="BKMK_Package"> </a>